 Suitable intruder detection systems are installed to national, regional, or international standards.

-Information processing facilities managed by the organization are physically separated from those managed by external parties. - Document secure areas controls
+Information processing facilities managed by the organisation are physically separated from those managed by external parties. - Document secure areas controls

 Access rights to secure areas are regularly reviewed and updated and revoked when necessary.